 Provincial health insurance:

-• Universal Coverage: Provincial healthcare plans provide universal coverage for essential medical services, ensuring equal access for all residents.
+• Universal Coverage: Provincial healthcare plans provide universal coverage for essential medical services, ensuring equal access for all residents and reducing health disparities.

 • Limited Coverage: Provincial plans may have limitations, such as long wait times for certain procedures and limited coverage for certain drugs, procedures, and medical services.